yunnysunny/grunt-pages/README.md

 # Changelog

+**0.4.0** - Altered post url to not automatically add `.html` to urls.

+**Breaking changes:**

+- Post urls will now require .html to be listed explicitly to be in the url.
+The recommended convention is to put each post in its own folder, like `posts/:title/` so that a post with the title `hello` would be generated at posts/hello/index.html.

 **0.3.3** - Added lodash as a hard dependency.

 **0.3.2** - Added post caching for unmodified posts to speed up task.